abnormalstudent/GazeEstimation/README.md

 |:---------------------------------------|:-----------------------------:|:---------------------------:|:---------------|:----------------|
 | ResGaze (resnet50 as a backbone + regressor from extracted features)   |             2 degrees (angular error derived from cosine similarity) on XGaze dataset         |     750k/10               |       100 Mb     | 10ms on RTX 3060Ti per sample   |

-This simple model is inspired by [RT-GENE](https://openaccess.thecvf.com/content_ECCV_2018/papers/Tobias_Fischer_RT-GENE_Real-Time_Eye_ECCV_2018_paper.pdf) paper, where they used VGG-16 network for feature extraction, and I decided to use Resnet50 to do the job.
+This model is inspired by [RT-GENE](https://openaccess.thecvf.com/content_ECCV_2018/papers/Tobias_Fischer_RT-GENE_Real-Time_Eye_ECCV_2018_paper.pdf) paper, where they used VGG-16 network for feature extraction, and I decided to use Resnet50 to do the job.

-Next pretty import thing, that [XGaze](https://ait.ethz.ch/projects/2020/ETH-XGaze/) dataset was used to train robust gaze predictor.
+Next very import thing is that [XGaze](https://ait.ethz.ch/projects/2020/ETH-XGaze/) dataset was used to train robust gaze predictor.
 Is was said, that the model was able to achieve angular error of 2 degrees per sample, which is impressive, because this dataset has very rich distribution in sense of head and gaze rotations.
+This variance in appearence allows us to forget about head position estimation, because neural net learned these features by itself.

+This is how the model performed on [XGaze](https://ait.ethz.ch/projects/2020/ETH-XGaze/) dataset.

 Train predictions (green is the prediction and blue is a ground truth gaze vector)             |  Test predictons :-------------------------:|:-------------------------:
 ![Train predictions](networks_evaluations/ResGaze_train_predictions.jpg)|  ![Test predictons](networks_evaluations/ResGaze_test_predictions.jpg)

-## ToDo
+## Further improvements

-• <s> Use pupil features given in the dataset </s>

-• <s> Implement pupil center detection using another dense layer (probably it is just weighted softmax of all heatmaps?) </s>

-• Apply augmentation <s> <b> only if </b> model works bad during inference time </s>

-Just took a look at learning curves, model is too weak, so I think we need stronger feature extraction

-• <s> Implement hourglass </s>

-• <s> Explain hourglass error </s>

-• <s> Implement softmax over heatmaps in order to predict landmarks coordinates </s>

-• <s> Fix inverse affine transform of gaze direction </s>

-• Implement face and facial landmarks detection such that it can be executed on GPU
+* Implement face and facial landmarks detection such that it can be executed on GPU (faster inference)
+* Pruning
+* Try model compression (for faster inference, less VRAM consumed during evaluation)